theirish81/echosec/README.md

 ```
 So as you can se we're mapping the OpenAPI `x-echosec.function` items to actual go functions.
 If the user is allowed
 to perform a certain action, we return `nil`.
 If the user is not, then we return the appropriate error.
 The `openApiBytes` argument is an serialized OpenAPI file.
+It can either be plain text or GZipped.

 ## Wiring all together
 It's pretty simple as it works like any other Echo Framework middlewares.